 The Foundation is managed by a Board, the composition of which is intended to ensure that an independent judgment may be made as to the interests of the Company.
-The Board consists of a number of experienced and reputable former senior executives of multinational companies.
-To be kept informed about the business and interest of the Company, the CEO and/or the CGCO is invited to attend the Foundation meetings to address this agenda item.
+The Board consists of a number of experienced and reputable (former) senior executives of multinational companies.
+To be kept informed about the business and interest of the Company, the Chairman of the Supervisory Board, CEO and the CGCO are regularly invited to attend the Foundation meetings.

 The Management Board, with the approval of the Supervisory Board at that time, has granted a call option to the Foundation to acquire a number of preference shares in the Company’s share capital, carrying voting rights, equal to one half of the voting rights carried by the ordinary shares outstanding immediately prior to the exercise of the option, enabling it effectively to perform its functions as it, at its sole discretion and responsibility, deems useful or desirable.
 The option was granted on 30 March 1989.
 In accordance with the by-laws of the Company, shareholders were advised of the reasons for granting this option in the Extraordinary GM of 28 April 1989.